 The Dr.P.H. is conferred in recognition of the candidate’s command of a comprehensive body of knowledge in public health, their ability to initiate, organize and pursue the investigation of significant problems in public health, and their capacity to formulate policies, strategies, and/or programs on the basis of the knowledge generated.
 The Dr.P.H. leads to a career in administration, teaching, or public health practice, where advanced analytical and conceptual capabilities are required.

 The Dr.P.H. program expands the competencies included in the Jiann-Ping Hsu College of Public Health Master of Public Health (M.P.H.) program for all matriculating students, with increased emphasis on advanced skills in evidenced-based problem-solving.
 Students who have not completed one or more of the M.P.H. core public health courses must complete these courses as part of their doctoral program.
-In addition, those students are required to complete a minimum of 63 credit hours for the doctoral degree.
-Students with a master’s degree other than in public health may be required to take health or health-related courses in addition to the 63 minimum credit hours.
+In addition, those students are required to complete a minimum of 60 credits for the doctoral degree.
+Students with a master’s degree other than in public health may be required to take health or health-related courses in addition to the 60 minimum credits.